jlhg/emacs.d/package/slime/README.md

 Contact
 -------
+If you have problems, first have a look at the list of [known issues and workarounds][6].

 Questions and comments are best directed to the mailing list at `slime-devel@common-lisp.net`, but you have to [subscribe][3] first.
 The